 Fifty Iconic World War II Documents That Changed the World

-Tom Hanks was the inspiration for this book when he said at the premiere of the Pacific that "The Museum is the repository for the actual Holy Grail documents of World War II."
+Tom Hanks was the inspiration for this book when he said at the premiere of the HBO series The Pacific that "The Museum is the repository for the actual Holy Grail documents of World War II."
 All fifty iconic documents featured in this book can be found in the Museum, from Adolph Hitler's earliest anti-Semetic rant written on the announcement of the Versailles Treaty to the order to drop the atomic bomb on Hiroshima.
 Throughout the museum the red letter V denotes the letters and documents included in the book.
 It is also available at book stores and on Amazon for $29.95.